Camping out: what is it?

 - Listen to your baby.
 If you hear grizzling or whining but not crying, wait and see whether your baby settles.
 You could also call out gently to let baby know you’re nearby – for example, ‘I’m here.
 Time to sleep now’.

 - If the grizzling becomes crying, pat or stroke your baby to help them calm down.
 If your baby is very upset, pick them up and give them a cuddle.
 When baby is calm, try settling them in the cot again.

 - Remind yourself that it can take babies 1-3 weeks to get used to a different way of going to sleep.

 But if things aren’t improving after a few nights, or if your baby is becoming more and more upset, it’s a good idea to consult your GP or child and family health nurse.
 They’ll be able to help you work out an approach suited to your child’s needs.

 Will camping out work for us?

-Camping out works for some babies and parents, but not all babies are the same.
+Camping out works for some babies and parents, but it doesn’t suit everyone.

 Some babies just find it harder to settle.
 Also, there might be times when a happy, healthy baby finds it harder than usual to settle.
-This can be because of a period of rapid development that means she might need more reassurance from you.
+This can be because of a period of rapid development that means your baby might need more reassurance from you.

 Try not to blame yourself or your baby if camping out doesn’t work for you.
-There are other options you can try for helping your baby settle.
+There are other options you can try to help your baby settle.

 Your relationship with your baby, and your health and wellbeing, are important for your baby’s development.
 A good sleep strategy should improve all of these things, as well as helping your baby to settle.